 We see in these two examples of two employees.
 One of them is wasting time.
 The other is being productive.
 Same desk, same tools, and same channels, but we see completely different pictures.
 One of them has goals: business intelligence, customer service, and online reputation management.

 Making goals for your social media department can only be done once you clearly understand your business tactics, goals, strategies, and targets.

 The Difference Between Strategy and Tactics

-In the business world managers have a difficult time being able to tell the difference between strategy and tactics.
+In the business world, managers have a difficult time telling the difference between strategy and tactics.

 A strategy is a plan of actions designed to achieve a goal.
-It’s complex and made up of many moving parts.
+It is complex and made up of many moving parts.

-Tactics are the means of which a strategy can be carried out.
+Tactics are the means by which a strategy can be carried out.

-Example: The current strategy to get net new customers (goal) is to use Facebook to increase both our reach and our prospect-to customer conversions.
-Two of the tactics that will be used is A) discount coupons for new connections on Facebook B) A rebate for anyone who shares on of our Facebook posts.
+Example: The current strategy to get net new customers (goal) is to use Facebook to increase both our reach and our prospect-to-customer conversions.
+Two of the tactics that will be used are A) discount coupons for new connections on Facebook and B) rebate for anyone who shares our Facebook posts.

 The Difference Between Goals and Targets